 The final section of the book is about living a life without meaning.
 One chapter focuses on choosing fashion over style by suppressing your own individuality in favour of what’s socially expected or popular.
-Another chapter focuses on one’s comfort zone, and Paterson points out that entering the zone of discomfort causes it to shrink, whereas the comfort zone only expands by leaving it.
+Another chapter focuses on the comfort zone, and Paterson points out that entering the zone of discomfort causes it to shrink, whereas the comfort zone only expands by leaving it.
 For anyone who gets frustrated by the idea that happiness is a choice, Paterson writes that “the relentless pursuit of happiness is actually a fairly good way of producing its opposite.”

-The book explains that much of our emotional pain comes from prioritizing short-term comfort over long-term outcome, which skews our perspective on the choices available to us.
+The book explains that much of our emotional pain comes from prioritizing short-term comfort over long-term outcomes.
+This skews our perspective on the choices available to us.
 “We pluck roses all along the road into misery, never realizing where we’re headed.”

-Paterson effectively draws the reader in with a light-hearted, engaging, easy to read style, which reinforces the meaning of the material There is no sense of the author talking “at” the reader.
+Paterson effectively draws the reader in with a light-hearted, engaging, easy-to-read style.
+There is no sense of the author talking “at” the reader.
 The book is based on cognitive behavioural therapy principles, but it’s not a book about CBT.
 Even for people who know the “right” things to do to manage depression, the humorous spin makes it easy to see where we may be hijacking those very things.
 This book will make a good read for people living with depression and those who love them, as well as for mental health professionals interested in adding a new tactic to do their work with clients with depression.